tsmx/nodejs-tutorial/README.md

 ```

 Note that it is very common and a good practice to have `NODE_ENV` set to `test` when running unit-tests and also having it set to `production` when you are in an production environment.
 Some managed environments like Google App Engine automatically set `NODE_ENV` to `production` when running your app there (for more details refer to [App Engine environment variables](https://cloud.google.com/appengine/docs/standard/nodejs/runtime?hl=de#environment_variables)).

+## Legal notice

+This tutorial is provided under the permissive MIT license.
+So feel free to use it as a starting point for your own projects of any favour (commercial, non-commercial, whatever...).

+Many 3rd party libraraies and tools are used here.
+It is your responsibility to check the licensing of any used 3rd party library and tool in this tutorial and decide on your own if it fits to your special use-case.